Fresh thinking for the creative, cultural and community sectors

 I have spent many years working in university-level arts and creative industry degree programmes teaching and supervising students from their first year through to PhD, as well as working with artists as they create new work, and managing academics for over 30 years using leadership coaching approaches.

-All of that might sound impossible, BUT I have found specialist coaching techniques to be hugely helpful for accountability when I'm working on writing projects, problem-solving when I'm faced with defining a research project, motivation when studying for my coaching qualification, and emotional regulation when working in teams.
-I have also used these techniques to help students start and complete projects, defined their research questions, work out what their data means and write their dissertation on time with great outcomes.
+All of that might sound impossible, BUT I have found specialist coaching techniques to be hugely helpful for accountability when I'm working on writing projects, problem-solving when I'm faced with defining a question for my lit review, motivation when studying for my coaching qualification and emotional regulation when working in teams.
+I have also used these techniques to help students start and complete projects, define their research questions, work out what their data means and write their dissertation on time with great outcomes.
 As a creative and academic myself I have become a true convert to the power of coaching that understands my neurospicy brain.

 ADHD and Creativity